-A native of Kalemie, Democratic Republic of Congo, Jeanne Ntambo earned an associate degree in accounting from the Institut Kitumaini and an associate's degree in economics from the University of Lubumbashi, both in Lubumbashi.
+A native of Kalemie, Democratic Republic of Congo, Jeanne Ntambo earned an associate degree in accounting from the Institut Kitumaini and an associate's degree in economics from the University of Lubumbashi.
 She received a diploma in accounting from Institut Kitokeji in Kamina.
 Jeanne's husband, Gaston Ntambo, grew up in Kamina, DRC.
 Gaston earned associate degrees in accounting and piloting from Davis College in Toledo, OH.
 He received a mechanic's certificate from the Michigan Institute of Aeronautics in Detroit, MI.
-Prior to his commissioning as a GBGM missionary, served as an assistant and secretary with the United Methodist Church in Lumbumbashi, DRC.
-Gaston's father is Bishop Ntambo Nkulu of the North Katanga Conference.
+Prior to his commissioning as a GBGM missionary, Gaston served as an assistant and secretary with the United Methodist Church in Lumbumbashi, DRC.
+Gaston's father is retired Bishop Ntambo Nkulu of the North Katanga Conference.
 Jeanne & Gaston have five children: Andy Nkulu, Lorree Nkulu, Gabriel Kahenga, Noah Kabove, and Eileen.

 How You Can Help